skosijer/Stevan-Kosijer-SDK/README.md

 All entities support getting by id or list.
 The list APIs supports pagination, sorting and filtering (visit the [examples](#examples)).
 All methods are async and non-blocking, they return <code>CompletableFuture</code>.
-Feel fee to use it in any manner that suits you.
+Feel free to use it in any manner that suits you.

 ### Additional endpoints